wuyinjun-1993/Chef/README.md

-and then run the following commands with PIP:
+and then run the following commands with PIP inside the project directory:
 ```
+cd Chef/
 pip install -r requirements.txt
 ```